unic/discoverswiss.infocenter/docs/Api/DefaultApi.md

 Category Tree

-Get the full detailed information of a Category tree.
+Get the full detailed information of an Category tree.

 ### Example
 ```php